nsforth/vxrifa/README.md

 # vxrifa
 <h2>VxRIFA - Vert.X Rich Interfaces For Actors</h2><p>
 This library introduces concept of asynchronous object-oriented programming 'by contract'.<p>
-Usually if you want to send message in Vert.X from one Actor(Verticle) to other you need to use eventBus.send or eventBus.publish with some object as payload.
+Usually if you want to send message in Vert.X from one Actor(Verticle) to other you need to use <tt>eventBus.send</tt> or <tt>eventBus.publish</tt> with some object as payload.
 Objects should be some sort of simple types like String,Integer or special objects like JsonObject.<br>
 Of course you can register own 'codec' and send anything but on receiving side type checking is a developer responsibility.<br>
 You should also write boiler plate for message handlers and handler registering.<p>
 VxRifa library implements Java-ideomatic style for actors messaging based on Interfaces.
 <h3>How to use library</h3>
-Any interface can be annotated with {@link VxRifa}.
-Methods should return void or {@link io.vertx.core.Future} typed with expected result.
+Any interface can be annotated with <tt>@VxRifa</tt>.
+Methods should return void or <tt>io.vertx.core.Future</tt> typed with expected result.
 Whenever java compiler processes annotations (on building project or on the fly by modern IDE) VxRifa generates special classes that do all work.
 For example:
 <pre><code>